5 Reasons Seniors Should Keep Up with TechTechnology

 The Internet also offers a plethora of online games.
 AARP online games, for instance, are designed to boost memory and enhance cognitive skills among seniors.

 Gaming consoles have also come a long way.
 Gaming systems such as the Xbox Kinect and Wii can get your body moving.
 Not only a great way to keep yourself entertained, but they can prove to be an easy workout.
 Other gaming systems include the Microsoft’s Xbox and Sony’s PlayStation.
-As much as younger generation loves them, seniors can get the a lot out of these entertainment gadgets as well.
+As much as younger generation loves them, seniors can get a lot out of these entertainment gadgets as well.

 4. Technology helps older adults stay informed.